sarahnguyen7/HCD_HW1/README.md

 This code example was developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 This code is provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
 Revision 1.3 - August 16, 2024

 #### Sarah Nguyen's Code
-This code is provided under the Creative Commons CC-BY license.
+This code was developed by Sarah Nguyen for use in DATA 512 homework, which is coursework provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
 Revision 1.3 - August 16, 2024.

 #### GPT-4
 Some portions of this project were assisted by GPT-4, an AI model by OpenAI.